Lycopodium clavatum

-Lycopodium clavatum (common club moss, stag's-horn clubmoss, running clubmoss, or ground pine) is the most widespread species in the genus Lycopodium in the clubmoss family.
+Lycopodium clavatum (common clubmoss, stag's-horn clubmoss, running clubmoss, or ground pine) is the most widespread species in the genus Lycopodium in the clubmoss family.

 Description

 Lycopodium clavatum is a spore-bearing vascular plant, growing mainly prostrate along the ground with stems up to 1 m long; the stems are much branched, and densely clothed with small, spirally arranged microphyll leaves.
 The leaves are 3–5 mm long and 0.7–1 mm broad, tapered to a fine hair-like white point.
-The branches bearing strobili or spore cones turn erect, reaching 5–15 cm above ground, and their leaves are modified as sporophylls that enclose the spore capsules or sporangia.
+The branches bearing strobili or spore cones turn erect, reaching 5–15 cm above ground, and their leaves are modified as sporophylls which enclose the spore capsules or sporangia.
 The spore cones are yellow-green, 2–3 cm long, and 5 mm broad.
-The horizontal stems produce roots at frequent intervals along their length, allowing the stem to grow indefinitely along the ground.
-The stems superficially resemble small seedlings of coniferous trees, though it is not related to these.
+The horizontal stems produce dichotomous roots at frequent intervals along their length, allowing the stem to grow indefinitely along the ground.
+The stems superficially resemble small seedlings of coniferous trees, though it is not related to these at all.